United States Tax Court Building: Architecture

-The interior is defined by a soaring four-story central public hall, also called the Hall of Justice, crowned by a clerestory roof that admits light into the space.
-Lundy created a hierarchy of interior spaces through his use of materials, which were restrained yet wholly appropriate for the Modern era.
+The interior is defined by a four-story central public hall, also called the Hall of Justice, crowned by a clerestory roof that admits light into the space.
+Lundy created a hierarchy of interior spaces through his use of materials.
 The walls of the public hall consist of exposed, board-formed concrete and the exterior bronze-tinted glass curtain wall.
 The floor is covered with Royal Pearl granite pavers.
 The same granite also surfaces the original security desk in the center of the hall.
 The upper three stories of the hall consist of projecting cantilevered galleries that provide circulation for the upper stories.
 A screen of louvered teak strips extends from the second to fourth floors and allows natural light to filter into the spaces.
 The hall ceiling is covered in tongue-in-groove hemlock planks.

 The courtroom block projects from the east wall of the public hall.
 On the third floor, a large ceremonial courtroom is flanked by two smaller courtrooms.
 A curved wall encloses the central courtroom, which contains a semi-circular judges' bench.
 Courtrooms are finished in full-height teak veneer panels and strips.
 Hemlock grilles cover the ceilings.

 Lundy designed the plaza, located on the Second Street side of the building, with a central reflecting pool flanked by landscaped areas.
 Interstate 395 runs directly beneath the plaza.
-Its formal design provides an appropriate approach to the colossal flight of stairs leading into the monumental building.